matmaer/chezmoi-mousse/README.md

 ## Current Use Case

-- Can be safely tested as no write operations are enabled.
+- Can be safely tested as no write operations are enabled by default.
+- To enable operations, press D, d or click the "Toggle --dry-run" text in the footer.
+This will enable commands changing the file system or the chezmoi state.
 - The current implementation has only been used or tested with autocommit enabled.
-- To enable operations, press D, d or click the "Remove --dry-run flag" text in the footer.
-This will enable commands changing the file system or the chezmoi state.

 ## Start